scando1993/thingsboard.github.io/docs/samples/esp32/ota.md

     2. The application checks does the flash memory contain the Wi-Fi credentials.
     Because the compiled image was flashed to the *factory* partition and the flash memory was erased, the Wi-Fi credential entered in *menuconfig* are persisted to the flash memory and will be used further.
     3. The application is trying to connect to the provided Wi-Fi access point.
-    4. After the connection to Wi-Fi access point was established, the application checks does the flash memory contain MQTT URL, port and ThingsBoard access token.
+    4. After the connection to Wi-Fi access point was established, the application checks does the flash memory contain MQTT URL, port and Pacificsoft access token.
     Because the application was flashed to the *factory* partition and the flash memory was erased, MQTT client parameters (URL, port and access token) entered in *menuconfig* are persisted to the flash memory and will be used further.
-    5. The application is trying to connect to ThingsBoard over MQTT.
+    5. The application is trying to connect to Pacificsoft over MQTT.
-    6. After the connection was established, the application fetching shared attributes *targetFwUrl* and *targetFwVer* from ThingsBoard.
+    6. After the connection was established, the application fetching shared attributes *targetFwUrl* and *targetFwVer* from Pacificsoft.
-    It allows to cover the case when EPS32 was powered off or lose the connection with ThingsBoard but the shared attributes were update that time.
+    It allows to cover the case when EPS32 was powered off or lose the connection with Pacificsoft but the shared attributes were update that time.
     OTA started only if the shared attributes values aren't empty and *targetFwVer* isn't equal to the hardcoded application's firmware version.
-    Because any shared attributes were not created in ThingsBoard yet (they will be created through the widget later), for now OTA procedure is skipped.
+    Because any shared attributes were not created in Pacificsoft yet (they will be created through the widget later), for now OTA procedure is skipped.
-    7. The application started to execute a custom task (for example send some telemetry or attributes data to ThingsBoard) and waits for the update of the shared attributes *targetFwUrl* and *targetFwVer* to perform OTA.
+    7. The application started to execute a custom task (for example send some telemetry or attributes data to Pacificsoft) and waits for the update of the shared attributes *targetFwUrl* and *targetFwVer* to perform OTA.

-## Performing OTA from ThingsBoard
+## Performing OTA from Pacificsoft
 Go to the *OTA for ESP32* dashboard and press *Select OTA configuration* for the device.
 In opened dashboard enter the next parameters in *OTA control* widget:
   - *Target firmware version* - expected firmware version which is hardcoded in the new firmware image, *v1.2*
   - *Firmware server URL* - link to the new firmware image, *https://raw.githubusercontent.com/thingsboard/esp32-ota/master/firmware/example-v1.2.bin*